apostrophecms/apostrophe-documentation/howtos/multicore.md

 bash deployment/stop && bash deployment/start
 ```

-You'll note that stagecoach launches *four* "forever" processes instead of just one.
+You'll note that stagecoach launches *two* "forever" processes instead of just one.
 Each one is listening on a separate port.

-Now we need to configure nginx to balance the load over the four ports.
+Now we need to configure nginx to balance the load over the two ports.

 ## If you are using mechanic